DanialArab/API/Creating an API/README.md

 ### Creating views

 + A view is a Python function or class that takes a web request and returns a web response
++ The response can be a simple HTTP response, an HTML template response, or an HTTP redirect response that redirects a user to another page.
 + Views are used to do things like fetch objects from the database, modify those objects if needed, render forms, return HTML, and much more
 + Django has to types of views:
     + Function-based views (FBVs)